-In most of the case, Citizenship and Immigration Canada requires the student applicants to gain a temporary resident visa.
-However, Citizens of those countries who fall under the visa exempt countries do not need to have a temporary resident visa.
+In most cases, Citizenship and Immigration Canada requires the student applicants gain a temporary resident visa.
+However, Citizens of countries who fall under the visa exempt countries do not need to have a temporary resident visa.

-On the other side, some cities along Montreal in the Province of Quebec requires’ an approval from the provincial authorities with regards to the attainment of a student visa for an applicant.
+On the other side, some cities along with Montreal in the Province of Quebec require an approval from the provincial authorities with regards to the attainment of a student visa for an applicant.